-Students will be instructed and participate in a variety of aerobic exercises designed to increase the strength and capacity of the cardiovascular system.
-Students will be instructed in and execute heart rate monitoring, proper warm-up and cool-down techniques, and participate in other exercises that complement aerobic exercise.
+Students will be instructed and participate in a variety of aerobic exercises designed to increase the strength and capacity of the carciovascular system.
+Students will be instructed in and execute heart rate monitoring, proper warm-up and cool down techniques, and participate in other exercises that compliment aerobic exercise.
 FALL, WINTER

+PE 185AB

-PE 185AB AEROBIC EXERCISE - INTERMEDIATE (3.00 Lab Hrs./Wk.)
+AEROBIC EXERCISE - INTERMEDIATE (3.00 Lab Hrs./Wk.)

-Students will continue to participate in activities and develop benefits acquired in the PE 185AA Aerobic Exercise-Beginning.
-Students will continue to participate in different aerobic activities that increase cardiovascular strength and develop a clear understanding of the importance of including aerobic exercise into a healthy lifestyle.
+Students will continue to participate in activities and develop benefits acquired in the PE 185 Aerobic Exercise-Beginning.
+Students will continue to participate in different aerobic activities that increase cardiovascular strength and develop a clear understanding in the importance of including aerobic exercise into a healthy lifestyle.
 Prerequisite: PE 185AA Aerobic Exercise-Beginning.
 FALL, WINTER

-PE 185BA
+PE 185BA BASKETBALL - BEGINNING